 Netting.
 The Parties hereby agree that they shall discharge mutual debts and payment obligations due and owing to each other on the same date pursuant to all Transactions through netting, in which case all amounts owed by each Party to the other Party for the purchase and sale of Products during any billing period under this Master Agreement, including any related liquidated damages calculated pursuant to Article Five (unless one of the Parties elects to accelerate payment of such amounts as permitted by Article Five), interest, and payments or credits, shall be netted so that only the excess amount remaining due shall be paid by the Party who owes it.

 Payment Obligation Absent Netting.
-If no mutual debts or payment obligations exist and only one Party owes a debt or obligation to the other during any billing period, including, but not limited to, any related liquidated damage amounts calculated pursuant to Article Five, interest, and payments or credits, that Party shall pay such sum in full when due.
+Subject to Section 6.6, if no mutual debts or payment obligations exist and only one Party owes a debt or obligation to the other during any billing period, including, but not limited to, any related liquidated damage amounts calculated pursuant to Article Five, interest, and payments or credits, that Party shall pay such sum in full when due.

 Security.
 Except pursuant to Section 6.3, all amounts netted pursuant to Section 7.5 shall not take into account or include any Performance Assurance or any other form of collateral security then available to a Party pursuant to Section (g), Article Nine or the amount guaranteed by a Party’s Guarantor (if applicable) which may be in effect to secure a Party’s performance under the Agreement.